SeniorZas/UniProjects/README.md

 # UniProjects
-All of my Uni Projects, totall variety
+All of my Uni Projects, total variety